backstage/backstage/plugins/graphql-backend/README.md

 ## Getting Started

-To run it within the backend do:
+To install the GraphQL Backend onto your server:

 1. Create `packages/backend/src/plugins/graphql.ts` file with the following content

 ```ts
 import { createRouter } from '@backstage/plugin-graphql-backend';